 Volume 4, Number 4

 Key Facts

-Parents who are employed or receiving cash

-assistance after their

-interaction with child

-to reunify with their

-The out-of-home placement

-with a caregiver's

-of a child is associated

-increased likelihood of

-not being employed

-and of not receiving

-cash assistance.

-Given the association

-resources and

-between financial

-reunification, efforts to

-minimize the negative

-financial impact of

-a child's out-of-home

-have the potential to

-improve chances for

-reunification.
+- Parents who are employed or receiving cash assistance after their interaction with child welfare are most likely to reunify with their children. - The out-of-home placement of a child is associated with a caregiver's increased likelihood of not being employed and of not receiving cash assistance. - Given the association between financial resources and reunification, efforts to minimize the negative financial impact of a child's out-of-home placement on parents have the potential to improve chances for reunification.